Star Wars Celebration: Celebration Japan

 On February 23, 2008, Lucasfilm Ltd. and the Lewis Daniel Group announced a three-day event known as "Celebration Japan", to be held at the Makuhari Messe Convention Center near Tokyo from July 19 to 21.
 The convention celebrated the 30th anniversary of the June 24, 1978, Japanese premiere of Star Wars.
 Celebration Japan included live entertainment, Star Wars celebrities, exclusive merchandise, special presentations, unique Star Wars exhibits, costume contests, and other activities.

 Celebration Japan 2025

 It was announced on April 10, 2023 during the Celebration Europe 2023 closing ceremony that there would be no event in 2024.
 Instead, the next Celebration would be held in Japan in 2025.
 This three-day event was held at the Makuhari Messe Convention Center near Tokyo from April 18 to 20.
-During the first day, Shawn Levy's Star Wars: Starfighter was announced with Ryan Gosling set to star.
+During the first day, Shawn Levy's film Star Wars: Starfighter was announced with Ryan Gosling set to star.